-Some people over age 60 have few, if any, classic hypothyroidism symptoms, while others experience the same symptoms younger people do.
+Some people over age 60 have few, if any, symptoms of an underactive thyroid gland (hypothyroidism), while others experience the same symptoms younger people do.
 Still others have hypothyroidism symptoms that are not typical at all, making the diagnosis even more difficult.
 Any of the following signs and symptoms can indicate hypothyroidism in an older person.

 Unexplained high cholesterol.
 High cholesterol is sometimes the only evidence of an underactive thyroid in an older person.
-The problem might be diagnosed as a cholesterol disorder rather than hypothyroidism.
 Because this sign may stand alone, high cholesterol warrants a thyroid evaluation.

 Joint or muscle pain.
 Vague joint pain is a classic hypothyroidism symptom.
 It sometimes is the only symptom of hypothyroidism in an older person.
 Many people experience general muscle aches, particularly in large muscle groups like those in the legs.